PyrrhicShadow/Pyrrhic-s-Twinery/README.md

-# CarboEmerald's Twinery
+# Pyrrhic's Twinery

-a collection games made on [Twine](http://twinery.org), a free text-based HTML game maker, along with a website to display the games powered by GitHub pages (https://carboemerald.github.io/CarboEmerald-s-Twinery/index.html).
+a collection games made on [Twine](http://twinery.org), a free text-based HTML game maker, along with a website to display the games powered by GitHub pages (https://pyrrhicshadow.github.io/Pyrrhic-s-Twinery/index.html).

 ## Not Weird.
 Queer